-Development of primitive systems: mediaeval music; the school of counterpoint; history of oratorio and opera; the rise of classic forms.
+Development of primitive systems; mediaeval music; the school of counterpoint; history of oratorio and opera; the rise of classic forms.
 A study of the works of the composers of the classic and romantic periods.
 Illustrations, lectures and reports.
-Three units; one semester.

 PHYSICAL EDUCATION